-Your statement of exam entries and your timetable both have your candidate number at the top - it's a 4-digit number.
-Your candidate card on your exam table also shows your candidate number, so there is no need to remember it.
+Your candidate number is a 4-digit number and can be found on School Workspace portal.
+Your candidate ID card on your exam desk also shows your candidate number, so there is no need to remember it.

-How can I check the personal details I need to write on my answer booklets?
-The candidate card on your desk will show all the details you need to complete the answer booklets.
-It isn't necessary to write all your names on the answer books - just make sure your first and last names match exactly.
+What details do I need to write on my answer booklets?

+The candidate ID card on your desk will show all the details you need to complete your personal details on the answer booklets.
+You must use your full legal first and last name.

 What do I do if I think I have the wrong paper?

 The invigilators will ask you to check your exam paper before the exam starts.
 If you think something is wrong, put up your hand and tell the invigilator.